turingschool/backend-curriculum-site/module2/lessons/restful_routes_and_crud.md

 * Data Prep/Manipulation
 * Do we want to Redirect or Render erb
 * Name of View

+In small groups complete the table either on a computer or poster.

 |What does it do?|Verb|URI|Data Prep| Redirect or Render?|View|
 |:---:|:---:|:---:|:---:|:---:|:---:|